Keyworking for children and young people with a learning disability, and autistic children and young people - elearning for healthcare

 About the Keyworking for children and young people with a learning disability, and autistic children and young people programme

-There are 3 elearning sessions:
+There are 5 elearning sessions:

-1. Foundations for Keyworking
+1. Foundations of Keyworking

-2. Human Rights Approaches
+2. Human rights approaches

 3. Understanding the system